UK Music has collected information from Government and funding bodies for businesses affected by coronavirus.

 If you are a creative workspace or grassroot music venue in London you may be eligible for a grant through the Culture at Risk - Business Support Fund or you can get tailored service support with applications or mediating disputes through the Culture at Risk Office you can find out more here.

-Restrictions are being lifted in Wales at a slower pace than in England.
-Office based work and on-office based inside work is allowed to resume, however other forms of activity are still to be discouraged and people should work from home if possible.
-Live performances to audiences are not allowed.
+Office based work and non-office based inside work is allowed to resume, however other forms of activity are still to be discouraged and people should work from home if possible.
+Gatherings of up to 30 are allowed outdoors.
 The advice from Welsh Government on extremely vulnerable people in the Creative Industries is that they should continue to shield.
 Updates will be posted on the Welsh Government website here, and please find specific guidance for creative industries in Wales here.

 Economic Resilience Fund

 Stage 3 of this fund is now open to application, depending on business size grants are available for micro businesses (1-9 employees up to £10,000), SMEs (10-249 employees up to £150,000) and Large Companies (250+, £200,000).
 However, you will have to match this with 10 - 50% of your own investment.
 You can check your eligibility here.

 For applying for business grants in Wales, please apply through the Business Wales website which you can accessed here.

 You can also get additional help, advice and support through the Business Wales, you can find more about the support available for the cultural sector in Wales here, and they can be reached via phone at 030 006 03000.

 If you have a loan from the Development Bank of Wales you will not have to make any capital repayments for 3 months.